 Care and support is provided to people in their own homes enabling them to be cared for and to die at home if this is their preferred choice.
 Due to the nature of service provision, we spoke mostly with people over the phone for feedback about the support received.
 We visited some people at home when appropriate to do so.
 People using the service, family, and representatives spoken with provided excellent feedback.
-Comments include, "The service has been such a support to us, I wouldn't have coped without the staff calling everyday".
-"The staff always leave us with a smile even on the worst days we always manage to laugh, really amazing staff".
-One person told us they have been so much more relaxed due to the input of Marie Curie care staff and would never have coped without them.
+Comments include, "The service is excellent, the care staff are amazing and deserve everything and more", "The staff are faultless the whole family are supported."
+One person told us their relative has been extremely well looked after and the service a "life saver" the previous few weeks and told us "I don't know how I would have coped without them".

 Staff maintain accurate and up to date recordings, which reflect people's current needs and the care provided by care staff.
 We did not review personal plans and risk assessments, as they are the remit and responsibility of the district nurses.
 However, we looked at and discussed the electronic documentation completed by care staff during each home visit.
 Staff told us any changes to a person's needs, condition or any concerns are reported to the district nurses immediately and plans revised as required.
-Comments from staff include "I really enjoy my role", "every day is different and managers are really supportive".
-"I have lots of training booked for the next few weeks which is really good".
+Comments from staff include "Absolutely love my job, I have never felt so supported in a job before", "I can do as much training as I want to do in addition to all the mandatory training which is brilliant".